If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 (An-Najm: 31)

-﴿مَالِكِ يَوْمِ الدِّينِ﴾ So Judgment Day is not proof of corruption, but the final and definitive declaration of the Oneness, power, and divine justice of Allah.
+﴿مَالِكِ يَوْمِ الدِّينِ﴾So Qiyamah is not proof of corruption, but rather the final and definitive declaration of Tawhid (Oneness of God), power, and divine justice.

 _______________

-O One Lord: Illuminate our hearts with the light of Tawhid (Oneness of God) and prepare us for the Day of Reckoning.
+O One Lord: Illuminate our hearts with the light of Tawhid and prepare us for the Day of Reckoning.
 Amen, O Lord of the Worlds.

 By Qalam Mahmoodulbari